-- The Maxx drop-in Punch Tool or Zing Punch Tool can be used for creating decorative designs (such as pergamano and other parchment arts) or for creating small holes for paper embroidery. - To protect the mat and the thin punch, it is recommended that a thick soft material be used as a cushion between the paper/cardstock and the cutting mat.
+• The KNK Drop-in Punch Tool can be used for creating decorative designs (such as pergamano and other parchment arts) or for creating small holes for paper embroidery.

+- To protect the mat and the thin punch, it is recommended that a thick soft material be used as a cushion between the paper/cardstock and the cutting mat.
 Suggested materials that will work well include non-slip shelf liner, craft foam, and stiffened felt. - The same basic principles apply to punching as in embossing and scoring: - ♦ You will probably need to use the WYSIWYG cut mode. - You will need to turn off the Blade Offset setting. - You will possibly need to use multiple passes to get the desired results. - To design a punch pattern, use the Rhinestone function presented in Section 8.12 however, select the smallest size available from the drop down menu.
 This will create holes suitable in size for paper embroidery.
-After clicking on Accept, you may need to apply a Break in order to respace and tweak your overall design. - If the circle sizes from the Rhinestone function produce holes that are larger than what you desire, then repeat the design process but first, make your overall design twice as large as you plan to use.
+After clicking on Accept, you may need to apply a Break in order to re-space and tweak your overall design. - If the circle sizes from the Rhinestone function produce holes that are larger than what you desire, then repeat the design process but first, make your overall design twice as large as you plan to use.
 In the Rhinestone function window, again select the smallest size, but double the spacing.
 Then, after clicking on Accept, reduce the overall design by half!
 Your holes will now cut at half the size of the first design you created. - As with the other tools, testing is necessary to get the perfect settings for the particular material you are punching.
 Don't forget to set the punch tip height higher, just as you do with the blade holder, in order to get more force invoked.
+For punching cardstock, you may need to use a full force of 500 and set Multi-cut to 2 or more passes.